 People with Huntington’s Disease have a hard time finding affordable burial insurance or life insurance.
 Why?
 Huntington’s Disease is an inherited condition marked by a break down of healthy brain nerve cells.
 As you can imagine, this degeneration leads to all sorts of problems including, but not limited to dementia, mental disorders, slurred speech, and physical ailments.
 The life expectancy of someone with Huntington’s Disease is around age 60.
 Life insurance carriers don’t like that.
 This is why a traditional life insurance application (particularly, term life insurance) is always a decline for someone with Huntington’s Disease.
 You will likely, unfortunately, die within the term of the policy.
 Nothing is certain, but the probability is much greater.

-However, as we mentioned, people with Huntington’s disease can obtain life insurance and burial insurance for that matter.
-Next, we discuss the burial insurance and life insurance options for someone with Huntington’s Disease.
+However, as we mentioned, people with Huntington’s disease can obtain burial insurance.
+Burial insurance is simply a whole life insurance policy with a lower death benefit.
+Next, we discuss the burial insurance options for someone with Huntington’s Disease.

-Life Insurance Options And Burial Insurance For People With Huntington’s Disease
+Term Life Insurance For People With Huntington’s Disease – Only One Way

 An individual term life insurance application has a sentence that goes something like this:

 During the past 10 years, have you had or been treated for Epilepsy, Alzheimer’s, Huntington’s…